Die Ausgewanderten Audiobook

 Sebald’s Voice

-Sebald recorded one audio CD called Max Ferber (Frankfurt am Main: Eichborn Verlag, 2000).
-This double compact disc set and brochure has Sebald reading in German from the “Max Ferber” section of Die Ausgewanderten.
+There are a couple of ways to listen to W.G.
+Sebald speaking or reading.
+Sebald personally recorded only one audio CD during his lifetime – Max Ferber (Frankfurt am Main: Eichborn Verlag, 2000).
+In this double compact disc set, Sebald reads in German from the “Max Ferber” section of Die Ausgewanderten.

-Sebald can also be heard on the Internet in a superb interview conducted on December 6, 2001 by Michael Silverblatt, host of KCRW radio’s exceptional “Bookworm” program.
+Sebald can also be heard in a superb interview conducted on December 6, 2001 by Michael Silverblatt, host of KCRW radio’s exceptional Bookworm program.
 In this thirty-minute interview, held only eight days before the automobile accident that killed Sebald, he talks at length about his debt to Thomas Bernhard, who he feels was practically the only German-language author to have not compromised his writing.
 To be morally compromised, Sebald says, ultimately leads to being aesthetically “insufficient.”
 Sebald describes Bernhard’s style as a “periscopic form of writing” in that he only tells you what he sees – nothing more, nothing less – a style Sebald uses to some extent in Austerlitz.
 It is a great pleasure to listen to Sebald’s voice and his immaculate, slightly obsolete English responses to Silverblatt’s intelligent observations and questions.
+It’s worth trying to find Silverblatt’s interview with Sebald on Bookworm, if you can.